 This large tell site (mound) was excavated by Naville's teams.
 In his publication of the work Naville mentions the discovery a small plaque of gold, another of porcelain, and several of carnelian, but without any inscriptions.
-Several pots of coarsered pottery, four mortars, four corn-rubbers, carnelian pins and 32 saucers are also mentioned.
-Navile notes in particular "a larg pottery vase in blue enamel, having a hieratic inscription in black burnt into the paint, and with a figure of Harmakhis... now at the Boolak Museum [today in one of Cairo's museums?]."
+Several pots of coarse red pottery, four mortars, four corn-rubbers, carnelian pins and 32 saucers are also mentioned.
+Navile notes in particular "a larg pottery vase in blue enamel, having a hieratic inscription in black burnt into the paint, and with a figure of Harmakhis... now at the Boolak Museum [now in the Egyptian Museum ]."
 A pair of bronze tongs are mentioned as being presented to the British Museum.

 Naville, Edouard and F. Ll.
 Griffith 1890.
 The mound of the Jew and the city of Onias: Belbeis, Samanood, Abusir, Tukh el Karmus.
 1887 / The antiquities of Tell el Yahûdîyeh, and miscellaneous work in Lower Egypt during the years 1887-1888.
 Memoir of the Egypt Exploration Fund 7.
 London: Kegan Paul, Trench, Trübner, pp. 28-30.